Aberdeen Art Gallery

 HistoryThe Gallery had its origins in a one-off event in 1873 when a local collector named John white convinced a group of fellow collectors to hold a public exhibition to show their artwork to the public.
 So successful was the event that it was decided to create a permanent gallery for the benefit of local residents.
 Local architect A Marshall MacKenzie was called upon to design a new gallery, which opened in 1885, with areas for art and industrial exhibits.
 The collection was expanded in 1900 when a wealthy granite merchant named alexander Macdonald donated his private collection.

-The Art Gallery is closed until 2017 for a major refurbishment.
+The Art Gallery is closed until the winter of 2017 for a major refurbishment.
 We'll update this page when we know more.

 About Aberdeen Art Gallery